cristianoRot/Ares-backend/README.md

 {
   "error": {
     "code": "FORBIDDEN",
-    "message": "You do not have permission to access this user data" },
+    "message": "You do not have permission to access this user data.
+Credentials must match the requested username."
+  },
   "timestamp": "2025-10-20T12:00:00.000Z"
 }